IsaiahSavage/faithlink-mvp/__tests__/user/user-tests.md

 - On the bottom navigation, tap the magnifying glass icon.
 This will take you to the Resources page.

-- There are many different ways
+- There are many different ways to search for resources, including by search, by type, by and by tag.

 - **Question: What is the name of the featured resource on the Resources page?**
-- **Question: Navigate into the featured resource and take a screenshot.
-Upload this picture to the form.**
+- **Question: Navigate into the featured resource.
+What does it say?**

 ## Profile Page: